Thailand’s migrant workers race for the exitsBy Robert Baird Jun 16, 2014 1:38PM UTC

 Since early June, the Thai military has deported at least 369 Burmese migrant workers following seven raids in Mae Sot, Chiang Mai and Ranong, according to reports by the Democratic Voice of Burma.
 On Wednesday, Chiang Mai authorities razed nine homes in a Shan Burmese neighbourhood the city government claimed were owned by illegal immigrants.
-Earlier that morning, soldiers arrested 50 workers nearby, at a known pickup site for undocumented labourers.
+Earlier that morning, soldiers arrested 50 workers nearby, at a known pickup site for undocumented laborers.

 Allegations of abuse and extortion

-The Department of Employment director-general Pravit Khiengpol reassured all 441,569 legally registered Cambodian workers they could still work in Thailand as usual.
+The Department of Employment director-general Pravit Khiengpol reassured all 441,569 legally registered Cambodian woorrkers they could still work in Thailand as usual.
 But rumours circulating online of up to 30 deaths at the hands of the Thai army have led even legal workers to flee.

 Investigators from the Cambodian human rights NGO ADHOC said they had received “credible witness accounts” that up to nine Cambodian migrants had been killed during the deportations, and that “beatings have occurred at the hands of the Thai armed forces.”

 ADHOC’s coordinator for women and children Chhay Sokuntea told Radio Free Asia that witnesses reported eight migrant deaths in Chonburi and one in Bangkok.

 She said the victims were killed by Thai soldiers during raids on their rented homes, adding that workers were being “abused and extorted” by both Thai and Cambodian authorities.